BeskarBaddie/VRAssignment/README.md

-An interactive virtual reality environment that allows users to assemble and play a 3D Marimba.
+An interactive virtual reality environment that allows users to assemble and play a 3D Marimba, developed using Unity and C#.